Five Dollar Wrench

 The wounded sheepdog look on his face was a good reminder.
 Never step on a guy that knows a guy, especially when you need a guy.

 "Sorry, Reg.
 I thought you knew.
 I got a girlfriend."
-I figured a lie like that would make him like he wasn't being rejected.
+I figured a lie like that would make him feel better, as if he wasn't being rejected.
 "But, hey, if I knew the right girl, I'd definitely set you up."

 "Yeah, well, even the wrong girl would be good enough."